takanory/slides/20200905pycontw/PITCHME.md

 Note:
 * I was the chairperson of PyCon JP event from 2014 to 2016.
 * The event team and the association are different organizations.
+  * For example, in 2014, I was the Chair of the PyCon JP event team and a board member of PyCon JP Association.
-* And I changed event organizing because of the size of PyCon JP and the number of staff.
+* And I changed event organizing as chairperson.
+  * The reason for the change was the size of the event and the number of staff.

 +++